Google software for schools

 Phone: 0800 Call ICT (0800 22 55 42)

 If your IT contact person changes, email Datacom.

-Contact one of the Chrome Education Licence partners.
+Contact one of the Chrome Education Upgrade partners.

-Schools are obligated to deploy a Chrome Education Licence within 6 months of being allocated it.
+Schools are obligated to deploy a Chrome Education Upgrade within 6 months of being allocated it.
 Unused licences will be re-purposed by the Ministry for re-allocation to other schools.

 Visit the Google for Education blog for updates.

 If you're a teacher, Google’s Teacher Centre has free resources on G Suite for Education.
 These resources include the training module for Chromebooks that can help you make the most out of having Chromebooks in your classroom.

 If you're an IT administrator, go to the Chrome device management page to learn more about managing Chromebooks.